-The flowchart above shows the detailed proposed process of decomposition of component A. Above flowchart was created to ensure proper case handling of each available series.
+A detailed flowchart of the decomposition process was created to ensure proper case handling of each available series.
 In case the residual is still not acting as white noise after decomposing, either seasonal series through STL or a non seasonal series through cubic spline smoothing, or after differencing, the model for the series will be selected through auto.arima() function available in R. Said function uses a variation of the Hyndman-Khandakar algorithm (Hyndman & Khandakar, 2008), which combines unit root tests, minimization of the AIC and MLE to obtain the best possible ARIMA model.

-1.1.2 Component B: Identify anomalous records using an Unsupervised Outlier Detection Approach on a Company-Level
+Component B: Identify anomalous records using an Unsupervised Outlier Detection Approach on a Bank-Level

-Meanwhile, Component B, considered the behavior of the records per company type - and in assessing anomalies, an unsupervised machine learning model called the Isolation Forest was adopted.
+Meanwhile, Component B, considered the behavior of the records per bank type - and in assessing anomalies, an unsupervised machine learning model called the Isolation Forest was adopted.

-Figure 8: Process Overview of Component B
+Figure 5: Process Overview of Component B

-In this component, the data set was limited to the most recent period, that is from 2017-2019 or 3 years, and segmentized it according to company type: X Y or Z. Second, features were selected and engineered from the filtered data set.
+In this component, the data set was limited to the most recent period, that is from 2017-2019 or 3 years, and segmented it according to bank type: X Y or Z. Second, features were selected and engineered from the filtered data set.
 Third, Isolation Forest Models were built, run, and evaluated for each of the Company Types.
 Fourth, rules were created based on these models, and lastly, the rules were implemented to flag anomalous transactions.